NTBBloodbath/cheovim/README.md

 If a profile is not provided by a `~/.nvim_profile` file, then the `default` profile is used.

+> **IMPORTANT:** Every time you change the configuration, you must run `PackerSync`
+> _if you use packer_ to update the plugins and move them since not all setups or
+> distributions have the same configuration in their plugins or the same plugins.

 ### .nvim_profiles.lua

 This file contains a Lua table, with the keys being the profile names and the values